 Emotional abuse that occurs when, instead of problem solving, the alleged perpetrator deliberately harms another as “payback” for imagined harm.
 Namely, this concerns image management: the perpetrator’s narcissistic sense of self has been offended in some way, so the victim must now pay for the perpetrator’s pain.
 This is can be expressed in aggressive or passive-aggressive behaviors.

-Almost all abusive tactics are a measure to avoid responsibility for Alleged Perpetrators’ actions and to allow them to continue the abusive behavior.
+Almost all abusive tactics are a measure to avoid responsibility for abusers’ actions and to allow them to continue the abusive behavior.
 To negate any responsibility for one’s actions is a way to divert accountability and to do the hard work of changing.